ethereum/EIPs/README.md

 # EIP
-The Ethereum Improvement Process
+The Ethereum Improvement Process.
 EIPs propose and discribe changes made to Ethereum Protocol.

 People wishing to submit EIPs first should propose their idea or document as a PR.
 After discussion it will be published here.
 We are fairly liberal with approving EIPs and try not to be too involved in decision making on behalf of the community.
 Having a EIP here does not make it a formally accepted standard until its status becomes Active.
 For a EIP to become Active requires the mutual consent of the community.
 Those proposing changes should consider that ultimately consent may rest with the consensus of the Ethereum users.